Inxton/documentation/Inxton.Package.Vortex.Essentials/README.md

 ## Required NuGet packages

-Make sure you install following NuGet packages.
+Make sure you install the following NuGet packages.

 For TwinConnector project: